jothi-bathra/jothi-bathra/README.md

 ### **About Myself:**
  - 🚀 Data analytics and  Machine Learning Enthusiast.
- - 🙍🏽‍♂️ Current: Looking for Internship in May 2022.
+ - 🙍🏽‍♂️ Currently looking for Internship in May 2022.

 ### **Connect with me:**